How to Factory Reset Your iPhone or iPad: A Simple Guide to Wiping Your iOS Device

-This will force restart your phone closing out any unnecessary processes and fix a lot of your issues.
+This will force the restart of your phone closing out any unnecessary processes and fix a lot of your issues.
 This also works if your phone randomly shuts off and won’t turn back on.
 Be sure to plug the phone in and perform the soft reset, using an iPad charging block works best.

 Can I recover the information that I’ve lost after a reset?

 No. Once your phone is factory reset the information is completely gone.
 You can try checking with cloud services you may have had on the phone for saved info.

 iCloud, Google Photos, Google Drive, Dropbox, and your email account are all ways to get photos, documents, and contacts back.

 I can’t get the verification code to sign back into my iCloud.
 What can I do?